 Items to Include on a Kitchen Island

 Kitchen islands often pull multiple duties.
-Everything from a place to eat, to cook, and to cleanup.
+Everything from a place to eat, to cook, and to clean up.
 Or none of those.
 It all depends on what you want, and how the other areas of the kitchen are arranged and function.
-Here are some items that are often included on an island, and their respective dimensions.
+Below are some items that are often included on/in an island, and their respective dimensions.
 Landing spaces and work area dimensions are minimums.
 You can also have more space.

 Sinks